AndersMunkN/PublicData/Football/README.md

 * Put it in this folder.
 * Run the script `materialize.py` (e.g. by typing in a terminal: `python materialize.py`).
   * This produces the file `football.csv`, `team_info.csv`, and `football_probs.csv`.
-* Opoen any of the notebooks to start analyzing the data.
+* Open any of the notebooks to start analyzing the data.